Interlibrary Loan FAQs

 - Please note that these times are estimated averages.
 Some items may take longer.

-Interlibrary books ready to be picked up are filed at the Circulation desk.
-Journal articles for those who prefer hard copies to electronic delivery are kept at the Circulation desk as well.
+Interlibrary books ready to be picked up are filed at the Circulation desk during normal library operating hours.

-For you, nothing.
-For the university...well, that's another matter.
+Interlibrary Loan service is free for OSU-Tulsa students, faculty, and staff.
+However, there are hidden costs that are covered by the library that are important to keep in mind.
 Some libraries charge for their loans or copies.
-We pay copyright royalties on many journal articles that we borrow.
+We must pay copyright royalties on some journal articles that we borrow.
 There are fees for courier services, postage and shipping materials.
 There are annual dues for associations and consortia.
-There is also the cost of using the international computer network that makes this all possible.
+There is also the cost of using the international computer network that makes Interlibrary Loan all possible.

-The due date will be printed on the white band wrapped around the cover of the book.
-The date is determined by the library who loaned the book; usually about a month.
+The due date is printed on the white band wrapped around the cover of the book.
+PLEASE DO NOT REMOVE THIS WHITE BAND.
+It is important for processing the book after it is returned.

 Due dates are set by the lending library.
-OSU-Tulsa has no control over this .
-Hey, it's their book; they can let it go (or not) for however long they want...and ask to have it returned whenever they want as well!
+OSU-Tulsa has no control over this.
+After all, it is another library’s book; they can let it go (or not) for however long they want...and ask to have it returned whenever they want as well!

 Many libraries will allow one renewal for a short period of time but some do not allow renewals at all.
-Contact the Interlibrary Loan office about 3 days in advance of the due date for a renewal.
-594-8138 or firstname.lastname@example.org
+Contact the Interlibrary Loan office about 3 days in advance of the due date for a renewal by using the Renew Books tab on the library home page, calling 918-594-8138 or email email@example.com.

 Return interlibrary loan books WITH THE WHITE BAND THAT CAME WITH IT to any OSU-Tulsa book drop.

 Overdue Interlibrary Loans are 25 cents per day overdue.
+Some fines and costs from the lending library may also apply.
 Since these items are the property of another library often in another state it is important to return their property on time and in good shape if we are to maintain their trust to borrow from them again in the future.

 - Availability, availability, availability.
 Although we can see which libraries have purchased a certain book or journal we can't see if the book is sitting on the shelf, lost, or checked out.
 Books in popular demand may be off the shelf at several libraries before we find a library that has one to lend (this is why we frown upon borrowing class textbooks on interlibrary loan).